MetOffice/lfric_core/documentation/source/developer_guide/code_review_primer.rst

 As such we have the normal prohibition on the use of globals, however we do allow global data in certain limited circumstances.

-Included in the test suite is a task which checks for global data and reports, as an error, where it is found.
+The test suite includes a task which checks for global data and reports, as an error, where it is found.
 This task uses a "dirty list" which contains files which are allowed to contain global variables.

 Removing files from this list is always welcome and encouraged.
 Adding files, on the other hand, is instantly suspicious.
 The dirty list can only be expanded after a discussion (visible on the ticket) with CCD team.

+In particular, adding a file to the dirty list is not an excuse for adding new global variables.

 Interface Kernels
 ~~~~~~~~~~~~~~~~~